isenberg/improved-color-from-crism/README.md

 Example images showing white surface which can be used to extract the mtrdr_whiteflat.csv from:
 * frt000128f3_07_if165j_mtr3

+A few images created with this tool are used in my 2023 Mars Society presentation _Modern Martian Mysteries_: https://researchgate.net/publication/374535219_Modern_Martian_Mysteries
 ## Setup and Use

 ```